swyphcosmo/vscode-spellchecker/README.md

 * Inline code blocks
 * Email addresses

->*Note:* If this file is updated manually, you will need to reload VSCode for changes to take effect.
+>**Note:** If this file is updated manually, you will need to reload VSCode for changes to take effect.

 ## Benchmarks (sort of)

 A 397-line document was used to test the functionality.
 This was a conference paper that I recently wrote using Pandoc (citeproc and crossref).
 Simple space separation results in 5134 words.
 Here are some of the processing times as functionality was added.
 These were measured using `new Date().getTime()` so results were not consistent.

-* Initial test: 1.577 Minutes
+* Initial test: 1.577 minutes
 * Added suggestion dictionary for suggestions that have already been processed: 1.0507 minutes
 * Removed YAML settings at the beginning of the document (Pandoc settings): 0.841 minutes
 * Removed inline citations: 0.50695 minutes